pablomateo/sudokuSolver/README.md

 --------------------------------------------------------------------

 ## Project Requirements
 To fully test the project, you might need to install some required packages.
-Please start by downloading **Anaconda**,         Python´s Data Science Platform using the following link: [Download Anaconda](https://www.continuum.io/downloads).
-Once installed, clone this repository and access the downloaded folder.
+Please start by downloading **Anaconda** using the following link: [Download Anaconda](https://www.continuum.io/downloads).
+Once installed, clone this repository and access the downloaded folder through a **terminal** window.
 Next, you need to install the required packages:

     $ conda env create -f pmaienv.yml

-Once all the packaged have been installed, activate the environment:
+Once all the packages have been installed, activate the environment:

     $ source activate pmaienv